Amlogic-NN/amlnn-toolkit/adla_toolkit/readme.md

 2. **Verify NPU Driver** (on Target Device):
    Check the NPU driver version on the target device to determine the correct package.
+   The driver version must be 1.7.x or higher.
    ```bash
    # Android
    adb shell "dmesg | grep adla"